jwittenbach/muscle-viz/README.md

 if saved in the patient's chart, thus allowing for a time series of weakness.

-Checkout out the current [prototype](jwittenbach.github.io/med-viz)
+Checkout out the current prototype here: jwittenbach.github.io/med-viz

 -----